smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 - Shark & Whale (save right before visiting any full ocean screen)
 - Troll (save right before entering any of the four troll screens)

+The unicorn location can also be save cycled, saving right before visiting the first unicorn screen.
+This isn't generally used though, since time save is very small and all routes at time of writing visit a unicorn screen immediately at run start, so if you need RNG to be that optimized you can just restart the run.

 ## RNG Note Taking
 RNG encountered earlier in a run can inform actions later in a run.
 Take a physical or mental note of RNG encountered for later use: